papallas/or_tf/README.md

 A `testplugin.py` file is provided as an example.

 ## Contributors
-or_tf plugin was developed by the Robotics Lab in the School of Computing at the University of Leeds.
-This software is initially developed by Mehmet Dogar and is currently maintained by [Rafael Papallas](http://rpapallas.com) and the Robotics Lab in the School of Computing at the University of Leeds.
+or_tf plugin was developed by the [Robot Manipulation Lab](https://artificial-intelligence.leeds.ac.uk/robot-manipulation/) in the School of Computing at the University of Leeds.
+This software is initially developed by Dr. Mehmet Dogar and is currently maintained by [Rafael Papallas](http://rpapallas.com).